Teqed/bluepds/README.md

 ```

 This is an implementation of an ATProto PDS, built with [Axum](https://github.com/tokio-rs/axum) and [Atrium](https://github.com/sugyan/atrium).
+This PDS implementation uses a SQLite database to store private account information and file storage to store canonical user data.

 Heavily inspired by David Buchanan's [millipds](https://github.com/DavidBuchanan314/millipds).
-This implementation forked from the [azure-rust-app](https://github.com/DrChat/azure-rust-app) starter template.
+This implementation forked from the [azure-rust-app](https://github.com/DrChat/azure-rust-app) starter template and the upstream [DrChat/bluepds](https://github.com/DrChat/).

-This PDS implementation uses a SQLite database to store private account information and file storage to store canonical user data.
+See TODO below for this fork's changes from upstream.

-If you want to see this PDS in action, there is a live account hosted by this PDS at [@test.justinm.one](https://bsky.app/profile/test.justinm.one)!
+If you want to see this fork in action, there is a live account hosted by this PDS at [@teq.shatteredsky.net](https://bsky.app/profile/teq.shatteredsky.net)!

 > [!WARNING]
 > This PDS is undergoing heavy development.
 Do _NOT_ use this to host your primary account or any important data!